 \section{Secure Framework for Federated Learning}

-We propose a framework to integrate both secure aggregation schemes and defense mechanisms against poisoning attacks in a way that they can work together under the same proposed threat model in Section \ref{sec:sec} and maintain their respective properties.
+To address the new security model proposed in Section \ref{sec:sec}, we propose a framework to integrate secure aggregation with defenses against poisoning attacks in a way that they can maintain their respective security and privacy properties.
+Our framework is designed to ensure the privacy of users' local model while preventing certain attacks from users.
 As shown in Fig. \ref{fig:framework}, our framework consists of three components: (1) users aggregation, (2) zero-knowledge proof of attack-free model, and (3) computing global model.
 We discuss the properties of each component as follows.